duckduckgo/duckduckgo-help-pages/_docs/desktop/opera.md

 ## Installing Our Extension

--   [DuckDuckGo Privacy Essentials extension](https://chrome.google.com/webstore/detail/duckduckgo-for-chrome/bkdgflcldnnnapblkhphbgpggdiikppg): Changes your browser search engine to DuckDuckGo Search, along with other privacy benefits such as tracker blocking and encrypted website connections (where possible). <a href="{{ site.baseurl }}/privacy/web-tracking-protections/">Learn more about our Web Tracking Protections</a>.
+-   [DuckDuckGo Privacy Essentials extension](https://chrome.google.com/webstore/detail/duckduckgo-for-chrome/bkdgflcldnnnapblkhphbgpggdiikppg): Changes your browser search engine to DuckDuckGo Search, along with other privacy benefits such as tracker blocking and encrypted website connections (where possible).
+[Learn more about our Web Tracking Protections]({{ site.baseurl }}/privacy/web-tracking-protections/).

 ## Changing Your Search Engine to DuckDuckGo